 The Company's Stock Option Plan (the "Plan") provides for the granting of stock options to directors, officers, consultants and employees of the Company and its affiliates.
 The expiry date and price payable upon the exercise of any option granted are fixed by the Board of Directors at the time of grant, subject to regulatory requirements.
-Options granted under the plan are vested under such times as determined by the Board of Directors, subject to regulatory requirements.
-On May 14, 2012 the directors of the Company approved a new stock Plan.
-Under this new Plan, the maximum number of common share issuable pursuant to the new Plan together with all other share-based compensation arrangements of the Company is a rolling maximum equal to 10 percent of total outstanding common shares subject to such options shall be available for other options to be granted from time to time.
-As at December 31, 2014, the Plan permits the authorization to grant stock options up to a maximum of 2,387,613 common shares (December 31, 2013- 2,402,662 common shares) of the Company.
-All share-based employee remuneration will be settled in equity.
+Options granted under the plan are vested under such times as determined by the Board of Directors, which are typically one to three years, subject to regulatory requirements.
+On May 14, 2012 the directors of the Company approved a new stock option Plan.
+Under this new Plan, the maximum number of common share issuable pursuant to the new Plan together with all other share-based compensation arrangements of the Company is a rolling maximum equal to 10% of total outstanding common shares on a non-dilutive basis.
+Upon exercise, cancellation or expiration of any options, the common shares subject to such options shall be available for other options to be granted from time to time.